Here’s what actually works to help the human body lose belly bulge – plus essential information that debunks some common health myths.

 Functional medicine is a style of medical treatment that first addresses the “why?” behind symptoms.

-For example, if a person has blood work completed in the lab that reveals high cholesterol, the functional-medicine practitioner would seek first to discover why the cholesterol is high before prescribing prescription drugs to lessen symptoms.
+For example, if a person has blood work completed in the lab that reveals high cholesterol, the functional-medicine practitioner would first discover why the cholesterol is high before prescribing prescription drugs to lessen symptoms.

 Below are a few of the medical myths currently rampant in our culture.